When can Liverpool win the Premier League title?

 When could Liverpool win the Premier League?

-If both sides were to win both of their games from now to then, it would put Liverpool on 88 points and Arsenal on 80 – meaning that the Gunners would have to win to keep the title alive.

-But while that scenario might hold some romance for fans and neutrals, it is more likely that the title will be decided before that.

-While Liverpool can afford to lose twice in the run-in, they have only lost once this season – way back in September against Nottingham Forest – and are averaging 2.37 points per game this season.
+Liverpool have only lost once in the Premier League this season – way back in September against Nottingham Forest – and are averaging 2.39 points per game this season.

-Conversely, Arsenal are averaging just 2.03 points per game, and have already lost three matches while drawing one more than Liverpool, with eight draws.
+Conversely, Arsenal have slumped to an average of just 2.00 points per game, after struggling with injuries to attacking players and losing to West Ham and drawing at Forest this week.

-On paper, the earliest that the Reds could wrap up the title would be on 12 April, when they face West Ham – this is quite unlikely though, as Arsenal would have to lose all five of their games up to then (as well as Liverpool winning all of theirs).
+The earliest possible date that the Reds could wrap up the title would be on 5 April, though Arsenal would need to lose all four of their games before then while Liverpool win all three of theirs.

+If Arsenal win their game in hand against Chelsea and then match Liverpool’s results, maintaining what would be a 10-point gap, Liverpool would have their first chance to win the league against Chelsea on 3 May.

-Looking at those points per game statistics, it is currently ‘more’ likely that Liverpool will wrap up the title if they win against Chelsea in gameweek 35, which takes place on the weekend of 3 May.
+Looking at those points per game statistics, it is currently ‘more’ likely that Liverpool will wrap up the title if they win against Leicester on 19 April or Tottenham on 26 April.

-Nevertheless, it could be earlier than that too, with Arsenal facing Nottingham Forest, Chelsea and Manchester United in the next few weeks.

-At the same time, of Liverpool’s seven fixtures before 3 May, they only play one side in the top-half of the table (Fulham).
+Of Liverpool’s five Premier League fixtures before May, they only play one side in the top-half of the table, in Fulham.

-And with five of those matches taking place at Anfield, Liverpool could build a mathematically unassailable lead even before 3 May – with Chelsea and Arsenal potentially having to roll out the guard of honour for the Reds in May.
+And with three of those matches taking place at Anfield, Liverpool could build a mathematically unassailable lead - leaving Arsenal potentially having to roll out the guard of honour for the Reds on 10 May.

 Remaining Premier League fixtures

-Liverpool have just 11 matches left to play, while Arsenal have one more – which will take place on the weekend of 16 March, when the Reds are contesting the Carabao Cup final.
+Liverpool have just 10 matches left to play, while Arsenal have one more and their game in hand against Chelsea will take place on the weekend of 16 March, when the Reds are contesting the Carabao Cup final.

 Each side’s remaining fixtures are as follows: